The year seems to be flying by with one month down already, but Vertiv ANZ managing director Robert Linsdell says there is still much to come.

-- This acceleration will help lead to the emergence of the ‘Gen 4’ data centre, one that harmoniously combines more traditional core data centres with miniature edge data centres spread across a business’ network.
+- This acceleration will help lead to the emergence of the ‘Gen 4' data center, one that harmoniously combines more traditional core data centers with miniature edge data centers spread across a business' network.

 - I think 2018 will be a year where organisations start to really think about energy efficiency, whatever form that may take.

-- The data centre is a great place to start – across Australia and New Zealand, data centres use almost five per cent of available power from the grid, and this rate is growing.
+- The data center is a great place to start – across Australia and New Zealand, data centers use almost five per cent of available power from the grid, and this rate is growing.

 - I think we'll see more businesses go down this route in 2018, not least due to the impact being felt from the increased energy costs that begun last June across the country but also to be green and do their ‘bit' to prevent outages in times of high energy use.